South West Tasmania

-South West Tasmania is a region in Tasmania that has evoked curiosity as to its resources over the duration of European presence on the island.
+South West Tasmania is a region in Tasmania that has evoked curiosity and wonder during the period of European presence on the island.

-The more recent is the consideration as a potential area of resources for development and its consideration as World Heritage wilderness.
+Initially relatively unexplored by Europeans, in the mid-twentieth century the area was considered for its potential resources for development.
+Much of the area is now protected within the Southwest National Park and as part of the Tasmanian Wilderness World Heritage Area.

-The most notable controversies occurring in the region in the late twentieth century was the flooding of Lake Pedder and the proposed damming of the Franklin River by the Franklin Dam.
+The most notable controversy occurring in the region was the flooding of Lake Pedder as part of a hydro-electric development, in 1972.
+This was followed, further north, by the proposed damming of the Franklin River in the early 1980s, which did not proceed.

 Southwest is a locality that covers most of the region.
 The locality (and therefore the region) is in the local government areas of Derwent Valley (29%), Huon Valley (20%), Central Highlands (7%) and West Coast (44%).
 Its central point, near the encircled locality of Strathgordon, is about 116 km west of the town of New Norfolk, the administrative centre for the Derwent Valley Council.
 The 2016 census has a population of 15 for the state suburb of Southwest.